dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis/aspnetcore-openapi.md

 Operation transformers have access to a context object which contains:

-* The name of the document the operation belongs to
+* The name of the document the operation belongs to.
-* The ApiDescription associated with the operation
+* The ApiDescription associated with the operation.
-* The IServiceProvider used in document generation
+* The IServiceProvider used in document generation.

-For example, this operation transformer adds 500 as a response status code supported by all operations in the document.
+For example, the following operation transformer adds 500 as a response status code supported by all operations in the document.

 [!code-csharp[](~/fundamentals/minimal-apis/9.0-samples/WebMinOpenApi/Program.cs?name=snippet_operationtransformer1)]